awslabs/amazon-documentdb-tools/compat-tool/README.md

 * "full-path-to-directory-to-scan" is a directory containing MongoDB log files or source code files, all included files will be scanned and subdirectories will be scanned resursively.
+* NOTE - all files scanned by this utility are opened read-only and scanned in memory.
+With the exception of operators used there is no logging of the file contents.

 ### Enabling query logging